bi3mer/scary_dungeon_js/README.md

 ## General todo:
 - gargoyle above altar and changes color when the fountain is filled.
 - A door is in the level
+    - Update clingo
+    - Update game to render the door
+    - Remove fountain functionality
+    - Add functionality to the door to change sprite and allow the player to step through
+- Treasure chests interact on bump
 - Door unlocks when the fountain is filled
 - More scroll types:
     - Distraction